Q: What type of sheep cheese is it? Is there a substitute?

 The modern products registered by the European Commission differ more.
 Slovak bryndza (Slovenská bryndza) must contain more than 50% sheep cheese and can be produced year-round.
 Podhale bryndza (Bryndza Podhalańska) must contain no less than 60% sheep cheese and can be produced only from May through September.

-The product labeled Slovak bryndza can come from most of Slovakia (turquoise shading), Podhale bryndza can come only from two counties north of the Slovak border and several neighboring villages (blue shading).
+The product labeled Slovak bryndza can come from most of Slovakia (turquoise shading), Podhale bryndza can come only from two counties adjacent to Slovakia's northern border and several neighboring villages (blue shading).

 U.S. ethnic markets

 The European mandates do not apply in the U.S. With meager import, most of the bryndza offered at ethnic markets is US-produced mash of cow cheese and feta, seasoned to resemble the Slovak and Polish product.
 The FDA does not regulate the composition of products labeled bryndza, nor is there a law against calling it "Slovak bryndza."

 Words related to bryndza are used for other kinds of cheese in other countries, namely in Romania, which objected to Slovakia's use of the word to label its exported bryndza before and as Slovakia applied to have it entered on the Protected Geographical Indications list.
 The failed goal was to reserve the Romanian word brânză (historically, brînză, the source of the Slovak word that arrived with the Wallachian shepherds) as a Europe-wide designation of Romanian cheese.

 Among the Slovak counsels' successful counterarguments before the European Commission was that the Romanian word meant merely "(any salty) cheese," not a specific product.